AN ESSAY BY KAREN SERGEANT

 “The less I touch, the more my leadership is working.”

+You’re not building systems to make yourself irrelevant.
+You’re building systems to make your leadership transferable.
 This isn’t about replacing yourself.
 It’s about evolving your role to match your ambitions.

 You’re not becoming irrelevant.
 You’re shifting upstream.